Can I Change from IVA to DRO? Your Options Explained

 That’s why individuals who have reached the final year often get approval when they apply to finish on a “funds paid to date” basis.

-What are the downsides of changing to a DRO?
+What are the downsides of a Debt Relief Order?

 I’ve listed the DRO disadvantages below: